juliorsantos/healthy-interactive-menu-reactjs/README.md

-# GoodFood - Your health food online
+# GoodFood - Your healthy food online
 You can order your healthy food :)

 I recommend that you use `json-server` to provide you a backend.